 Because marketing itself doesn’t operate in isolation.
 And, honestly, being a consultant telling people what they usually don’t want to hear — that they have to change what they’re doing to improve their outcomes, rather than just do more of it, or tweak it — is like rechewing decades-old bubble gum.
 I’ve lost my taste for that.

 I’ve said as much about marketing’s need to connect more broadly, beyond sales, to a number of my clients.
 I said it to colleagues in my most recent executive position as vice president of marketing strategy for West’s SchoolMessenger business, a role that ended after a reorg a year ago this November.

 I’ve said it so often, that I fully expect my epitaph to be, “He was candid.”

 What I am doing, for now, is taking a mental break.
-While I determined earlier this year that tilting my emphasis mostly toward freelance writing is likely not in my career DNA (I believe I filed it under “magical thinking”), that doesn’t mean I don’t like writing.
+While I discovered earlier this year that tilting my emphasis mostly toward fiction and other types of freelance writing is likely not in my career DNA (I believe I filed it under “magical thinking”), that doesn’t mean I don’t like writing.

 I've not made a big deal of this.
 But for the remainder of 2018, I'm helping out as an editor and writer on the @GeekWire newsdesk.
 I can be reached for #edtech stories with a Pacific NW hook at the bottom of this page, underneath the scary photo of … me https://t.co/j9aO3zam9Z